 Entry Name Possible Operands Comments Page DVHDXD_FLASHCOPY_COMPLETION_WAIT= Two numeric values, each ranging from 0 (no wait) to 3600 (one retry every hour) These values specify when, in number of seconds, to issue a subsequent FLASHCOPY command to check for the completion of the background copy process of a prior command.
-The first value is the wait between issuances of a CP FLASHCOPY 0 0 request, and the second is between issuances of a CP FLASHCOPY END END request.
-Note: DVHDXD_FLASHCOPY_COMPLETI configures DirMaint to poll the background copy associated with a FLASHCOPY command.
-This polling method is used only when Enterprise Storage System FlashCopy Version 1 DASD is in use and the SYNChronous option is not supported on the CP FLASHCOPY command.
+The first value is the wait between issuances of a CP FLASHCOPY 0 0 request, and the second is between issuances of a CP FLASHCOPY 0 0 request, and the second is between issuances of a CP FLASHCOPY END END request.
+Note: DVHDXD_FLASHCOPY_COMPLET configures DirMaint to poll the background copy associated with a FLASHCOPY command.
+This polling method is used onl when Enterprise Storage System FlashCopy Version 1 DASD is in use and the SYNChronous option is not supported on the CP FLASHCOPY command.
 Without this polling, the CLONEDISK operation will be considered complete when the COMMAND COMPLETE response is received from the FLASHCOPY command associated with the original CLONEDISK.
-A that time, the disks are considered useable by CP, but the disks may not be used in another FLASHCOPY operation until the background copy is complete.
-Configuring DirMaint to wait for the background copy to complete negates the performance benefits of FLASHCOPY.
-Performance in the polling method will be similar to or worse than that of DDR.
-N/A ON_WAIT DVHDXD_FLASHCOPY_DIAGNOSTICS= 0, 1, 2, 3, 4, or 5 This value specifies the level of detail desired in DVHDXD diagnostics, as follows: N/A 0 No diagnostics 1 Show entry time, date, and parameters plus exit RC 2 Show as per above, plus diagnostic options 3 Show as per above, plus device characteristics 4 Show as per above, plus intermediate RCs 5 Show as per above, plus details of each CP substep - if DVHDXD_FLASHCOPY_BEHAVIOR=2. of DVHDXD_FLASHCOPY_DIAGFILE_ERASE= 0 or 1 This value specifies whether (1) or not (0) the DVHDXD DIAGFILE is erased before beginning the next FLASHCOPY operation.
-N/A
+It that time, the disks are considered useable by CP, but the disks may not be used in another FLASHCOPY operation until the background copy is complete.
+Configuring DirMaint to wait for the background copy to complete negates the performance benefit of FLASHCOPY.
+Performance in the pollin method will be similar to or worse than that of DDR.
+Y FION_WAI y y y y y y y s g DVHDXD_FLASHCOPY_DIAGNOSTICS= 0, 1, 2, 3, 4, or 5 This value specifies the level of detail desired in DVHDXD diagnostics, as follows N/A s: 0 No diagnostics 1 Show entry time, date, and parameters plus exit RC 2 Show as per above, plus diagnostic options 3 Show as per above, plus device characteristics 4 Show as per above, plus intermediate RCs 5 Show as per above, plus details each CP substep - if DVHDXD_FLASHCOPY BEHAVIOR=2. of DVHDXD_FLASHCOPY_DIAGFILE_ERASE= 0 or 1 This value specifies whether (1) or not (0) the DVHDXD DIAGFILE is erased before beginning the next FLASHCOPY operation N/A